farukhsk09/100-days-of-code/Go/README.md

 # Day 3 - Validate Token API - Pass Static token and send 401 when invalid

 # Day 4 - Create a local redis image and run in local

+# Part 2 - Use redis to store token and use it for authentication